sravanmutya/automation-with-ansible/README.md

 The local machine is outside the internal network, i.e., you connect through the Bastion host for security purposes.

-Three nginx servers running on three different platforms.
+Three application servers running on three different platforms.

 Servers A, B, C --> serve the same purpose.

-Three different servers with three different addresses.
+Three different servers with three different private addresses.

 Better to make the three on the same network, i.e. - -> The underlying network